thery/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 *View hints* are declared by the user (see section:ref:`views_and_reflection_ssr`.8) and are stored in the Hint View database.
-The proof engine automatically detects from the shape of the top assumption top and of the view lemma term 0 provided to the tactic the appropriate view hint in the database to be inserted.
+The proof engine automatically detects from the shape of the top assumption ``top`` and of the view lemma ``term`` provided to the tactic the appropriate view hint in the database to be inserted.

 If ``term`` is a double implication, then the view hint will be one of